Khaled-The-Dev/SpreadTheLocals-Discontinued-/Contribution Guide.md

 head to [supabase.com](https://supabase.com)

-create a database and create a table named Posts and create 3 fields with the defualt ones `CreatedBy: varchar, Location: varchar, Description: varchar`
+create a database and create a table named Posts and create 3 fields with the defualt ones `CreatedBy: varchar, Location: varchar, Description: text`

 and create a env.js (i don't want an npm headache) file to setup your environment variables like this
 ```